ahn8/A03/README.md

-Create your account on GitHub.
+1.Create your account on GitHub.

-Install GitHub to your personal Pc.
+2.Install GitHub to your personal Pc.

-Create your account on webstorm and sign up for your free license.
+3.Create your account on webstorm and sign up for your free license.

-Install webstorm and git to your PC.
+4.Install webstorm and git to your PC.

-Create your own repository on GitHub.
+5.Create your own repository on GitHub.

-Connect GitHub with webstorm by pressing (Ctrl+Alt+S) on Webstorm.
+6.Connect GitHub with webstorm by pressing (Ctrl+Alt+S) on Webstorm.

-Select Version Control git and enter the path to the git executable.
+7.Select Version Control git and enter the path to the git executable.

-Add GitHub password to webstorm by going to Appearance and Behavior, System Setting, Password, then hit ok on the bottom.
+8.Add GitHub password to webstorm by going to Appearance and Behavior, System Setting, Password, then hit ok on the bottom.

-Select VCS and import your repository to Version control.
+9.Select VCS and import your repository to Version control.

-Create your Webstorm file by choosing your file.
+10.Create your Webstorm file by choosing your file.

-Add files to Git by clicking the "Add to Git" dialog and clicking "Add".
+11.Add files to Git by clicking the "Add to Git" dialog and clicking "Add".

-Commit your Changes
+12.Commit your Changes

-Push your remote repository by going to VCS, Git, and Push.
+13.Push your remote repository by going to VCS, Git, and Push.

 **Branch**-A copy of a code line managed in a VCS.
 **Clone**-Creating a copy of a web format to create a new website.
 **Commit**-When you are making the changes you made to code or writing permanent.